500tech/style/README.md

 ## What Does It Do

 1. Creates a separate branch `fht-styling`
-2. Installs [prettier](https://github.com/prettier/prettier) and [husky](https://github.com/typicode/husky) npm packages as dev-dependencies
+2. Installs [lint-staged](https://github.com/okonet/lint-staged), [prettier](https://github.com/prettier/prettier), and [husky](https://github.com/typicode/husky) npm packages as dev-dependencies
 3. Adds prettier configuration and pre-commit hook to package.json
 4. Commits all the changes to git

+*Note*: Webstorm does not stage files before committing through built-in VCS integration.
+For this reason, we have to use post-commit hook to reset staged files after the commit.

 ## MIT License